jestjs/jest/docs/TutorialAsync.md

 ### `.rejects`
 ##### available in Jest **20.0.0+**

-The`.rejects` matcher works analogically to the `.resolves` matcher.
+The`.rejects` helper works like the `.resolves` helper.
 If the promise is fulfilled, the test will automatically fail.

 ```js
 // Testing for async errors using `.rejects`.